intel/afxdp-plugins-for-kubernetes/README.md

 The first pool:

  - Has the **name** `myPrimarypool`.
  - Is in `primary` **mode**, meaning no secondary devices will be created.
 Pods requesting `afxdp/myPrimarypool` will be allocated the full NIC port.
  - The **drivers** field for this pool has one driver, `i40e`, meaning this pool will be assigned i40e devices, where available.
  - The **uid** field for this pool is set to `1500` meaning the AF_XDP pod can run as user 1500 and use the UDS without issue.
  - The **udsTimeout** field for this pool is set to `300`, meaning the UDS server will only time out and terminate after 5 minutes of inactivity on the UDS.
  - The **RequiresUnprivilegedBpf** field is set to `true` meaning this pool will only be assigned devices from nodes where unprivileged eBPF is allowed.
-- Finally, the **ethtoolCmds** field has two filters configured.
-This means the filters `ethtool -X <device> equal 5 start 3` and `ethtool --config-ntuple -device- flow-type udp4 dst-ip <ip> action` will be configured on all devices as they are being attached to the AF_XDP pods.
-The plugins will substitute `<device>` and `<ip>` accordingly.

 The second pool: